LukaVujicSWE/LukaVujicSWE/README.md

 ## Hi there 👋

 # 💫 About Me:
-<br>🔭 I am currently working on building websites using React and Tailwind<br>🌱 I am also learning Springboot so that I can build full stack web applications
+<br>🔭 I am currently working on building websites using React, Tailwind and MongoDB<br>🌱 I am also learning Springboot so that I can build full stack web applications

 ## 🌐 Socials: